Timothy M. FlahertyTimothy Flaherty Clark Hill

 Timothy M. Flaherty

-Tim Flaherty is an experienced trial and appellate lawyer who specializes in business, commercial and real estate litigation, as well as counseling to avoid litigation.
+Tim Flaherty is an experienced trial lawyer who specializes in business, commercial and real estate litigation, as well as counseling to avoid litigation.
 He has represented clients ranging from Fortune 50 companies to individuals in a wide variety of disputes and forums.
-For example, he has represented property owners, property managers, landlords, tenants, retailers, business owners and contractors in a diverse mix of actions including: claims involving purchase agreements, leasing, property management, premises liability, mechanics lien, condominium and tenancy in common (TIC) disputes, construction defect, environmental contamination/CERCLA, rent control, secured transactions, contracts, business torts and collections.
+For example, he has represented developers, property owners, property managers, landlords, tenants, retailers, business owners and contractors in a diverse mix of actions including: claims involving purchase agreements, leasing, property management, premises liability, mechanics lien, condominium and tenancy in common (TIC) disputes, construction defect, environmental contamination/CERCLA, rent control, secured transactions, contracts, business torts and collections.
 Tim has tried to a court, jury or arbitrator, real estate, unlawful detainer, breach of lease, contract, fraud, ERISA, employment, distributorship, consumer class action, and collection matters.

 On behalf of financial institutions, Tim has handled cases in the following areas: collection of secured (real and personal property collateral) and unsecured debt including bankruptcy; disputes re letters of credit; claims of lender liability where borrower asserted bank took "control" of the company through various loan work outs; claims arising from operational issues such as honoring checks with forged signatures or with less than required number of signatures; Truth in Lending claims; and claims against bank acting as escrow agent.